 Therefore, medications are safe when taken as prescribed by a doctor, they may cause serious damage to an individual when they fall into the wrong hands.
 Those people who have a weakened immune system – infants, the elderly, and pets – and those who intentionally abuse prescription drugs all may face serious health risks when these medications are accidentally or intentionally consumed.

 Kids and young children are curious and they are eager to know and examine everything, and may put anything into their mouths that they may think is a candy.
 This is very dangerous because they intentionally may consume any toxic pharmaceuticals simply because they don’t know better.
-A report by SafeKids.org found in 2012 that approximately 64,000 emergency medical visits involved a child who had been exposed to medicine.
+A 2012 report by SafeKids.org found that approximately 64,000 emergency medical visits involved a child who had been exposed to medicine.
 That means one incident every eight minutes.

 The same may happen to pets, as most animals pick up anything they think is food.
 Older individuals may become confused and mistakenly take the wrong medications, and intentional abusers can easily cause life-threatening harm to themselves and others